CalandraLeslie/Blog-API-Klient/README.md

 **The ability to update posts by clicking on the update button.** After update then returns to the admin panel (https://blog-api-assignment.up.railway.app/posts/)

-**Easy navigation** There is always links at the top of each page or an alert eindow so the user always allows the user to return to another page.
+**Easy navigation** There is always links on each page or an alert eindow so the user always allows the user to return to another page.

 **Both the update and create areas have a multi select of tags by holding shift+left mouse click**